 The days after a workplace injury can be a stressful and confusing time – but it’s important to act quickly to protect your rights.
 Let’s look at common questions related to workers’ compensation in San Diego for paramedics:

-1. I've been hurt while working as a paramedic or EMT.
+I've been hurt while working as a paramedic or EMT in San Diego.
 What do I do?

 No matter the details of a workplace injury, the first step is to inform your employer and document what happened.
 If you don’t document the situation within 48 hours, you may undermine your case.